In the guide

 - use of threatening or abusive language or behaviour

-- exploitation by the trader of any specific misfortune or circumstance that impairs the consumer's judgement in order to influence his decision with regard to the product
+- exploitation by the trader of any specific misfortune or circumstance that impairs the consumer's judgement in order to influence their decision with regard to the product

 - any onerous or disproportionate non-contractual barrier imposed by the trader where a consumer wishes to exercise rights under the contract (for example, rights to terminate the contract or switch to another product or trader)